-you can choose to keep your benefits in the LGPS.
-These are known as deferred benefits and will increase every year in line with the cost of living, or
+you can choose to keep your benefits in the L G P S. These are known as deferred benefits and will increase every year in line with the cost of living, or

-alternatively, you may be able to transfer your deferred benefits to another pension arrangement.
+you may be able to transfer your deferred benefits to another pension arrangement.

-If you leave your job before retirement and have not met the 2 years vesting period you will have three options:
+If you leave your job before retirement and have not met the two-year qualifying period, you will have three options:

 you will normally be able to claim a refund of your contributions, or